-The FSU High Performance Computing (HPC) facility is a cluster with 5,284 cores, using the high speed Infiniband communication protocol.
+The FSU Research Computing Center (RCC) facility has a High Performance Computing (HPC) cluster with 6,464 cores, using the high speed Infiniband communication protocol.

 User programs written in MPI can be placed on the "head node" of the cluster.